Abstract-Ingenuity/c20/src/content/general/source-data/jma/readme.md

   General_101: Documentation on animation types
   ODX: JMO frames
 ---
-**Jointed Model Animation** (JMA) is a text-based intermediate file format used to import animations for Halo.
-Each file contains information about the bones involved in an animation, and the transforms of those bones for each frame of the animation.
+**Jointed Model Animation** (JMA) is an intermediate file format for animation in Halo.
+Unlike most file formats, there are different extensions, for different types of animation.
+The data written inside the file will be the same, regardless of the extension.
+The file has information about the animation data at the top, followed by the position, rotation, and scale of each node for each frame.

-Animations can be exported as JMA from 3ds Max and from Blender using community-made exporters.
-Animations exported as [FBX](~fbx) can be converted to JMA using Tool.

-Use Tool to compile animation data from JMA files into a tag.

-Unlike the other file formats used for Halo, the extension of a JMA file is not always JMA.
-The extension depends on the type of animation it is intended to be.
-The data written inside the file is not affected by that.
-The extension is for Tool.
-Tool processes the file differently according to the extension.

-JMA was replaced by Granny (GR2) starting with Halo: Reach.

-The [HEK](~custom-edition#halo-editing-kit) uses several file types as intermediate representations of animation data.
-These files provide a common target for exporters like [Bluestreak](~) and [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset), and can then be converted to [model_animations](~) tags by [Tool](~h1-tool) for use in Halo.

-# JMA (Base)
-This is what a lot of animations will end up as.
-It is a default animation type that stores data necessary for movement, such as a [biped](~h1/tags/object/unit/biped) walking animation.
+Animation can be exported as JMA using community-made tools, such as [Bluestreak](~) for 3ds Max, and the [Halo Asset Blender Development Toolset](~) for Blender.
+[Tool](~h1-tool) can convert animation exported as [FBX](~) to JMA.
+Animation data exported as JMA can be compiled into a [model_animations](~) tag for Halo 1, or into a [model_animation_graph](~h2/) tag for later games, such as Halo 2 and Halo 3.

+JMA was used for first-person animation in Halo: Reach, but for everything else, Granny (GR2) was used instead.
+GR2 fully replaced JMA in Halo 4.

+# Types of animation

-# JMM (Base)
+## JMM
-...

-# JMW (Base)
-These animations are world-relative.
-The origin of the animation is the 0, 0, 0 location of the level.

-# JMZ (Base)
-...
+JMM is for base animation with no frame info.
+This is used for actions that do not need to move the object from one place to another, such as breathing when standing, entering a vehicle, and first-person animations.

+## JMA
+JMA is for base animation with frame info for change in X and Y coordinates of position.
+This is used for actions that move the object from one place to another, such as diving, running, and close range attacks that involve charging forward.

-# JMT (Base)
+## JMT
-...
+JMT is like JMM with frame info for change in rotation around Z axis.
+This is used for turning left or right when standing, turning around when surprised, and so on.

+## JMZ
+JMZ is like JMT with frame info for change in Z coordinate of position.
+This is used for leaping to an elevated position.

+## JMW
+JMW is for base animation that relative to the world, at the origin of the level.
+This can be used for precise movement of a dropship in a specific level.

-# JMO (Overlay)
+## JMO
-Overlay animations add extra blended movement to base animations.
-Examples include the shifting of vehicle passengers from acceleration, 3rd person aiming poses, or 3rd person firing effects.
-The requirements for these animations depends on how they will be used:
+JMO is for overlay animation added on top of base animation.
+This is used for aiming poses, recoil from firing a weapon, and rotation of the wheels on a car.

 ## First person weapon overlays
 When the player moves and aims, the first person weapon model can react to give a sense of weight and realism.
 This overlay animation is used to define the default and extreme location and orientations of the weapon under movement and aiming.